Ever want to download RSS from news sites or blogs to your phone, PDA, ebook reader, or other handheld device to read

-You will need Python, and python's feedparser module (on Ubuntu or Arch, that's the package python-feedparser) and lxml (package python-lxml).
+You will need Python 3, python's feedparser module (on Ubuntu or Debian, that's the package python3-feedparser) and lxml (package python3-lxml).
+Of course you can also install feedparser and lxml from PyPI if you prefer.

 So I wrote FeedMe.
 I've been using it daily for many years, so I guess it works well enough for my purposes.
 Maybe it will work for you too.

 FeedMe is sort of an RSS version of Sitescooper.
-By default, it produces simplified HTML, but optionally it can convert pages to EPUB or Plucker format.
+By default, it produces HTML that's been simplified to work well on a small screen, but optionally it can convert pages to plaintext, EPUB, FB2 or Plucker format.

-The sample feedme.conf configuration file should be vaguely self-explanatory.
-Install it in ~/$XDG_CONFIG_HOME/feedme/feedme.conf or ~/.config/feedme/feedme.conf.
-Here are options inside it:
+The sample feedme.conf configuration file should be vaguely self-explanatory, though it doesn't contain every option.

-The feedme.conf file starts with a set of default options,
+The feedme.conf file should start with a set of default options

 in a section labeled